nlfiedler/zorigami/NOTES.md

     - unreachable (present if this file is not reachable)
 * pack records
     - key: SHA256 of pack file (with "sha256-" prefix)
-    - map of SHA1 to byte offset
+    - map of SHA1 to part index
         + SHA1 of data part (with "sha1-" prefix)
-        + byte offset into pack file
+        + part index into pack file (zero-based)
     - unreachable (present if this pack is not referenced)

 ## Implementation